-In 2011 Paul Davison co-founded PPWD.
+Paul Davison co-founded PPWD in 2011.
 We wanted to create a business that reflected our values.
 Consequently we have built a business with an absolute focus on our clients needs, a business that takes a long term view and a business that values long term partnerships rather than short term profit.
-We believed that if we value the relationship between us and our clients and us and our associates then success would follow.
-These beliefs still underpin everything we do today.

 In many respects PPWD started by accident.